LinbuduLab/morpher/docs/checker-docs/modules/import.md

 ▸ **checkIsDefaultWithNamedImportDeclaration**(`importSpec`): `boolean`

-Check is Import Declaration default with named import - by Import Declaration
+Check is `Import Declaration` default with named import - by `Import Declaration`.

 **`example`**